Research１:Biosphere−Atmosphere Exchange of Trace Molecules

 Principal Investigator (PI): Masanori Yabuki (RISH, Kyoto University)

 Atmospheric lidar is a powerful tool for monitoring atmospheric constituents, which are key parameters for understanding the mechanisms underlying environmental changes and localized extreme weather events.
-In FY2018, a scanning lidar was developed for observing a special distribution of aerosol particles and water vapor within and above the forest canopies.
-We have conducted simultaneous observations of the lidar and in-situ measurements in evaluating the accuracy of the lidar-derived atmospheric parameters.
+In FY2019, a rotational Raman lidar was developed for observing temperature profiles.
+We have conducted a preliminary experiment using fluorescence lidar for detecting bio-aerosols and plants.

 Research 7:Breeding of gramineous plants toward revegetation of deteriorated grass field and production of biomass energy